 Senior Living Aids and Assistive Technology Devices

 Seniors have thousands of products to choose from that make home life easier.
-These products—that go the names assistive technology devices (ATDs), senior living aids, enabling devices, and adaptive devices—are designed to help you perform tasks and activities if you are unable to.
+These products—that go by the names assistive technology devices (ATDs), senior living aids, enabling devices, and adaptive devices—are designed to help you perform tasks and activities if you are unable to.

 These tools or services help you get around, see, eat, open things, communicate, get out of bed, get off the couch, get dressed, turn your car's ignition, and many more daily activities.
+These assistive devices for the elderly allow you to live the easiest life possible.
+The benefits these senior living products provide could make the difference between living independently at home and living with assistance.

 Some Areas of Assistive Technology